BeeStation/BeeStation-Hornet/code/modules/client/preferences/README.md

 /// Any preferences that will show to the sides of the character in the setup menu.
 #define PREFERENCE_CATEGORY_CLOTHING "clothing"

-/// Preferences that will be put into the 3rd list, and are not contextual.
-#define PREFERENCE_CATEGORY_NON_CONTEXTUAL "non_contextual"

 /// Will be put under the game preferences window.
 #define PREFERENCE_CATEGORY_GAME_PREFERENCES "game_preferences"